 How Brush Cutter Works?

-Brush cutters are a type of garden tool necessary for cutting foliage, grass, shrubs, etc. Brush cutters have different starting and working mechanisms, but the core idea is very similar in every case.
+Brush cutters are a type of garden tool necessary for cutting foliage, grass, shrubs, etc. They have different starting and working mechanisms, but the core idea is very similar in every case.
 They have blades which cut your grass as you drag it towards them.

 Here is the starting procedure of a brush cutter:

-- First, you need to place the brush cutter in a well-ventilated area
+- First, you need to place it in a well-ventilated area

 - Check if there are any combustible materials around you.
 If there is, remove them immediately.
 There should not be any combustible materials within a 10 ft radius.